minhhoang-00/minhhoang-00/README.md

 ***HEY THERE***

-**i'm Nguyen Minh Hoang :technologist:, A Computer Engineering Student on Industrial University Ho Chi Minh City**
+:technologist: **i'm Nguyen Minh Hoang ,

+:man_student: **A Computer Engineering Student on Industrial University Ho Chi Minh City**

-My github is a small store to save my project during my studies.
+:department_store: My github is a small store to save my project during my studies.
 I hope my small store can help people who are interested in mobile apps to hone in on it.

-And I also hope to be able to receive feedback from those who have gone before
+:raising_hand_man:  And I also hope to be able to receive feedback from those who have gone before